Arthur Conan Doyle: Sporting career

-While living in Southsea, the seaside resort of Portsmouth, Doyle played football as a goalkeeper for Portsmouth Association Football Club, an amateur side, under the pseudonym A. C. Smith.
+While living in Southsea, the seaside resort near Portsmouth, Doyle played football as a goalkeeper for Portsmouth Association Football Club, an amateur side, under the pseudonym A. C. Smith.

 Doyle was a keen cricketer, and between 1899 and 1907 he played 10 first-class matches for the Marylebone Cricket Club (MCC).
-He also played for the amateur cricket teams the Allahakbarries and the Authors XI alongside fellow writers J. M. Barrie, P. G. Wodehouse and A. A. Milne.
+He also played for the amateur cricket teams the Allahakbarries and the Authors XI, which consisted of some of the best-known British authors from the era, including Doyle, J. M. Barrie, P. G. Wodehouse and A. A. Milne.
 His highest score, in 1902 against London County, was 43.
 He was an occasional bowler who took one first-class wicket, W. G. Grace, and wrote a poem about the achievement.
+His captaincy of the Authors XI lasted from 1899 to 1912, during which time his cricket scores were by far the most common entries in his diary.

 In 1900, Doyle founded the Undershaw Rifle Club at his home, constructing a 100-yard range and providing shooting for local men, as the poor showing of British troops in the Boer War had led him to believe that the general population needed training in marksmanship.
 He was a champion of "miniature" rifle clubs, whose members shot small-calibre firearms on local ranges.
 These ranges were much cheaper and more accessible to working-class participants than large "fullbore" ranges, such as Bisley Camp, which were necessarily remote from population centres.
 Doyle went on to sit on the Rifle Clubs Committee of the National Rifle Association.

 In 1901, Doyle was one of three judges for the world's first major bodybuilding competition, which was organised by the "Father of Bodybuilding", Eugen Sandow.
 The event was held in London's Royal Albert Hall.
 The other two judges were the sculptor Sir Charles Lawes-Wittewronge and Eugen Sandow himself.

 Doyle was an amateur boxer.
 In 1909, he was invited to referee the James Jeffries–Jack Johnson heavyweight championship fight in Reno, Nevada.
 Doyle wrote: "I was much inclined to accept ... though my friends pictured me as winding up with a revolver at one ear and a razor at the other.
 However, the distance and my engagements presented a final bar."

 Also a keen golfer, Doyle was elected captain of the Crowborough Beacon Golf Club in Sussex for 1910.
 He had moved to Little Windlesham house in Crowborough with Jean Leckie, his second wife, and resided there with his family from 1907 until his death in July 1930.

-He entered the English Amateur billiards championship in 1913.
+He entered the English Amateur Billiards Championship in 1913.
 While living in Switzerland, Doyle became interested in skiing, which was relatively unknown in Switzerland at the time.
 He wrote an article, "An Alpine Pass on 'Ski" for the December 1894 issue of The Strand Magazine, in which he described his experiences with skiing and the beautiful alpine scenery that could be seen in the process.
 The article popularised the activity and began the long association between Switzerland and skiing.